Testicles as food: Canada

 Known as prairie oysters in Canada, they are normally served deep-fried and breaded, with a demi-glace.

 The dish is especially popular in parts of Canada where cattle ranching is prevalent, and castration of young male animals is common.

 France

 Sheep and beef testicles are part of French cuisine.
 They can be grilled and served à la meunière (with butter, lemon and parsley) and sometimes with white wine and garlic.
 They are also commonly served breaded and fried.

 Middle East (Levant)

 In Jordan and Syria, baid ghanam (or sheep testicles) are grilled and served with lemon juice and parsley.

 United States

 In the United States, bull testicles are usually served breaded and deep-fried as an appetizer, under the name Rocky Mountain oysters.

 Spain

+Spanish

 Buffalo, boar or bulls' testicles, known as criadillas, are breaded and fried.
 In tortilla Sacromonte, a speciality from Granada, lambs' brains and testicles are cooked in an omelette.

+Catalan

+In Catalan, animal testicles in culinary use and in general are known as turma in the singular, and turmes in the plural.
+In Catalan, Valencian and Balearic cuisine, lamb, kid, pork or calf testicle dishes were relatively common in the past.
+They can be cooked breaded and fried, Andalusia style, in a stew, in a rice dish, or in a "sofregit" (sautéed at low heat with onions, a bit of tomato and other vegetables of one's choice), among other options.